dlstreamer/dlstreamer/docs/source/dev_guide/custom_plugin_installation.md

 # Custom GStreamer Plugin Installation

-This page provides steps how to install custom GStreamer plugin.
+This article describes how to install a custom GStreamer plugin.

 ## 1. Install custom GStreamer plugin(s)

-First, install dedicated GStreamer plugin(s) relevant for required, missed GStreamer element(s) using apt package manager.
+First, install dedicated GStreamer plugin(s) relevant for required, missed GStreamer element(s), using the `apt` package manager.

-Example for installing GStreamer plugin `x264enc`
+To install the `x264enc` GStreamer plugin, use:

 ```bash
 sudo apt update
 sudo apt install gstreamer1.0-plugins-ugly
 ```

-More generic case
+For a more generic case, use:

 ```bash
 sudo apt update